-- Level 1 Level 1 assets include investments in money market funds and short-term investments and mutual funds for which quoted prices are readily available. - Level 3 Level 3 assets include investments in timber and timberlands and a beneficial interest in remainder trusts for which there is no readily determinable fair value as the valuations are based on significant unobservable inputs.
+- Level 1 Level 1 assets include investments in money market funds and and mutual funds for which quoted prices are readily available. - Level 2 Level 2 assets include the Foundation's beneficial interest in a charitable remainder trust.
+The trust is administered by a third party and following the death of the noncharitable beneficiary in fiscal 2018, the Foundation's interest is based upon the fair value of the securities held in the trust, which are priced based upon quoted prices in active markets for identical assets and liabilities that the Foundation can access at the measurement date. - Level 3 Level 3 assets include investments in timber and timberlands and in fiscal 2017, a beneficial interest in a charitable remainder trust for which there is no readily determinable fair value as the valuation is based on significant unobservable inputs.
 The Foundation has estimated fair value of the timber and timberlands using an independent appraisal by a forestry consultant.
-The Foundation's beneficial interest in a remainder trust is administered by a third party and fair value is based on a combination of Level 2 inputs (interest rates and yield curves) and significant unobservable inputs (entity specific estimates of cash flows).
+The Foundation's beneficial interest in the remainder trust is administered by a third party and fair value is based on a combination of Level 2 inputs (interest rates and yield curves) and significant unobservable inputs (entity specific estimates of cash flows).

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended April 30, 2017 and 2016
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended April 30, 2018 and 2017